GoogleCloudPlatform/bigquery-antipattern-recognition/README.md

 CTE with multiple references: alias a defined at line 2 is referenced 2 times
 ```

-## Anti Pattern 4: Using ORDER BY WITHOUT LIMIT
+## Anti Pattern 4: Using ORDER BY without LIMIT
 Example:
 ```
 SELECT